ofelix03/transformer/README.md

 	var_dump($result);

-	// $result should hold your transformed keys with their corresponding data
+	// $result should now hold your transformed keys with their corresponding values
 	// This is the result of var_dump($result) array (5) {
 		["title"] => string(15) "Some Post title"